AI Exposure Map · United States · Methodology

 Sector classificationDerivedAssigned from SOC major group (2-digit prefix)

-Forecast 2030Model calculationParametric forecast model v2 (US): dampened momentum (0.8) + AI disruption pressure.
+Forecast 2030Model calculationParametric forecast model v3 (US): BLS growth as direct momentum base (halved to 5yr), dampened (0.7) + AI pressure.
 Range output.

 JPE vs Felten AIOE